alt-jero/promise-bin/README.md

 // Get the error of the next promise to be rejected const nextToReject = await bin.nextRejection()

-// This will wait for the next promise to
+// This will just wait for the next promise to
 // either fulfill or reject before proceeding await bin.nextChange()

 // This will wait until all of the promises have resolved
 // before proceeding.
-await bin.noMorePending()
+(Or proceed if there are zero pending.) await bin.noMorePending()

 // Also you can get stats at any time